-CLEVELAND — Cities all across the country, including Cleveland, will be the scene of protests against ICE and the recent shootings in Minnesota as part of a national day of action this afternoon.
+CLEVELAND — Cities all across the country, including Cleveland, were the scene of protests against ICE and the recent shootings in Minnesota as part of a national day of action this afternoon.

 The 50501 Project, which organized last year's No Kings protests, is urging U.S. Immigration and Customs Enforcement to scale back its operations amid a surge in immigration enforcement activities in Minneapolis and elsewhere.